 - The substance use is / could lead to the young person being involved with criminal behaviour – including radicalisation and gang involvement;

-- You are concerned the young person is being exploited or coerced in any way - including sexual exploitation - see Sexual Exploitation Procedure;
+- You are concerned the young person is being exploited or coerced in any way - including sexual exploitation - see Child Sexual Exploitation Procedure;

 - An adult is involved in facilitating the use of substances or alcohol;